 OC-AUTO® FIT

-Improving colorectal cancer screening saves lives
+Improving colorectal cancer

 Colorectal cancer (CRC) has the second-highest death rate among cancers.
 If detected at an early stage, 90% of all CRC deaths are preventable, but over 30% of adults ages 50-75 are not getting screened as recommended.1,2